 Credit cards are most often used because of the convenience they offer, especially when an unexpected cash emergency arises.
 When you are dealing with a time-sensitive matter, the last thing you want to worry about is where you will get the money you need to deal with the situation.
 With a merchant cash advance, you could completely avoid putting any more strain on your credit by maxing out another credit card.

 Having another option other than the use of credit cards means you will have more time to make a strategic and calculated decision that is in the best interest of your business.
-This type of lending is based on your future success, not your credit score exclusively, which could provide you with cash amounts from $10,000 to $500,000 in as little as 24 hours, something a credit card simply cannot do.
+This type of funding is based on your future success, not your credit score exclusively, which could provide you with cash amounts from $10,000 to $500,000 in as little as 24 hours, something a credit card simply cannot do.